jobsta/albumapp-flask/README.rst

 `Album App for Django <https://github.com/jobsta/albumapp-django.git>`_ and `Album App for web2py <https://github.com/jobsta/albumapp-web2py.git>`_ respectively.

-All Instructions in this file are for a Linux/Mac shell but the commands should be easy to adapt for Windows.
+All Instructions in this file are for a Linux/Mac shell but the commands are easy to adapt for Windows.
+If a command is different for Windows then it will be shown below.
+Commands which can be done in Windows Explorer (e.g. copy file, create directory) are not explicitly listed for Windows.

 Installation
 ------------